eavestn/cloud-migration-guidebook/README.md

 # The Cloud Migration Playbook

 So, you want to migrate your legacy, on-premises services to the cloud?
 Cloud migrations ("digital transformations") have a reputation - and, largely, it isn't positive.
+Transformations are known for going over budget, past deadlines, and not necessarily leaving the "transformed" company in a better state - some fail entirely leaving even government agencies with millions of dollars of spend without results.
 However, your experience doesn't have to be.
-This playbook covers getting to the cloud.
+This playbook covers getting to the cloud - and probably transformation in general.
 The people.
 The process.
 And the technology.

 ## Introduction